-The Bank complies with Proper Conduct of Banking Business Directive 310 "Risks Management", which is based on the Basel Committee recommendations and which specifies the principles for risks management and control in the Israeli banking system and stipulates the standards required of the banks for creating their risks management framework to be in line with regulatory requirements, the Bank's risk profile and its business targets.
-All policy documents for risk management and control at the Bank are based on these principles.
+The Bank complies with directives concerning risk management and control, as stipulated by the Supervisor of Banks, and in particular with Proper Conduct of Banking Business Directive 310 "Risks Management", which is based on the Basel Committee recommendations, and specifies the principles for risks management and control in the Israeli banking system and stipulates the standards required of the banks for creating their risks management and control framework in line with Bank strategy and its risk management strategy, designed to support achievement of the Group's business targets, regulatory requirements and the risk profile.
+All policy documents for risk management and control at the Bank are based on these basic principles.

-The risks management and control framework at the Bank, as recommended by the Basel Committee, specifies three pillars:

-Pillar 1 - minimum capital - minimum capital allocation requirements with respect to credit risk, market risk and operational risk calculated by standard models.
+The risks management and control framework at the Bank, as recommended by the Basel Committee, specifies three pillars: Pillar 1 - minimum capital - minimum capital allocation requirements with respect to credit risk, market risk and operational risk calculated by standard models.